Do Ladybugs Bite? Causes, Symptoms, and Prevention

 Are Ladybug Bites Dangerous?

 In most cases, ladybug bites are harmless and do not require medical attention.
 However, bites from the Asian lady beetle may cause more noticeable irritation due to the species’ chemical defense mechanism.
 Asian lady beetles secrete a yellowish fluid when disturbed, which can stain surfaces and cause skin irritation or allergic reactions in some people.
-Now we have understood why ladybugs bite and how dangerous their bite is, let us find out the reason why ladybugs infest homes and how to prevent a ladybug infestation.
+Now that we have understood why ladybugs bite and how dangerous their bite is, let’s find out why ladybugs infest homes and how to prevent an infestation

 Causes of a Ladybug Infestation